Francesco Lunardini

-Francesco Lunardini (born 3 November 1984) is an Italian professional footballer who plays for Tre Fiori.
+Francesco Lunardini (born 3 November 1984) is an Italian former professional footballer who played as a midfielder.

 Career

 Lunardini began his career with Rimini in 2001, where he spent loan spells at Val di Sangro and Pavia.
-He signed for Parma in January 2009 for a €1 million along with Daniele Vantaggiato (€1.9M) in co-ownership deal.
-Rimini also got half of Davide Matteini for €1 million, made the deal involved €1.9 million cash.
+He signed for Parma in January 2009 for €1 million along with Daniele Vantaggiato (€1.9M) in a co-ownership deal.
 In June 2010 Parma acquired Lunardini outright for €100,000 (and Vantaggiato for €1.9M in January).